ivobos/entropy.js/README.md

 npm link @ivobos/entropy-engine
 ```
 note: you will have to remove @ivobos/entropy-engine from your test app, and install all entopy-engine dependencies
+note: if you do npm insall in your test app, you will have to npm link @ivobos/entropy-engine again, it's an npm bug.

 Any changes in entropy-engine will be picked up by your test app and live re-loaded.